gayverjr/pyemap/docs/algorithms/eta_moieties.rst

 The PyeMap repository contains a list of 66 inorganic clusters which are automatically identified by their 3 character residue names.
 All atoms in the residue are collected as part of the customized residue object, and a pre-rendered image is used for visualization of chemical structure.
 Otherwise, they can be used and interacted with just like any other residue.
+The list of clusters and pre-rendered images were obtained from the
+Protein Data Bank in Europe (_PDBe).

 Visualization
 -------------